Restrainite/restrainite.github.io/index.md

 > Restrainite is a [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for
 > [Resonite](https://resonite.com/) that allows others to control restrictions of the local user.
 >
-> Restrainite is currently in Beta, there will still be changes to the behaviour, features and how it will
+> Restrainite is currently in **Beta**, there will still be changes to the behaviour, features and how it will
 > interact with Resonite.
 The current feature set is somewhat stable and has already been tested over the last two months.

 {: .important }